-Councillor Elaine Boyes will don the chains of office to become the new Lord Mayor of Manchester on Wednesday 16 May.
+Councillor Eddy Newman has taken up the chains of office as the new Lord Mayor of Manchester.

-The honour marks another achievement for Councillor Boyes, aged 60, who was first elected to the council in 1979 representing Blackley, and has served the Woodhouse Park ward since 2002.
+The honour marks another achievement for Councillor Newman, who was first elected to the council in 1979 representing Blackley, and has served the Woodhouse Park ward since 2002.

-The Lord Mayor of Manchester Councillor Elaine Boyes said, ""It has been a privilege to serve the residents of the city centre for over six years and it is a real honour to have the opportunity to now represent all of Manchester as Lord Mayor.
+Lord Mayor of Manchester, Councillor Eddy Newman, said: “It’s been a privilege to serve the residents of Blackley and Woodhouse Park during my time as a councillor and it will now be an honour to represent all of Manchester as Lord Mayor.

 “I look forward to engaging and connecting with the people of Manchester during my term.
 I’ve been a lifelong campaigner against racism and am proud to be able to represent Manchester, a welcoming, inclusive city that celebrates all of its diverse communities.”